AdamKyle/ice-cream-database/README.md

 But I thought I could build something super simple, super easy to get started with and something that allowed me to understand exactly how PHP connects to a database.

 While this isn't as fully flushed out as a regular DBAL, it is a good step in the process.
-You open a connection, get a db object back, do your work and then manually close the connection.
+You open a connection, get a db object back, do your work and you move on with your life.

 There is room for growth here and room for improvement and your feedback and help will help to shape Ice Cream components into a framework.